fitrpg/fitrpg-ionic/README.md

   * User interface design
     * A game can have a lot of different options and views, reducing and compressing these views and making them innutaive is a challenge.
   * Security
-    * Implemnting json web tokens
+    * Implementing json web tokens
     * OAuth